The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 \subsection{Planet b at the cavity edge (\modeli)}

 Objective~I -- the parking of planets in a chain of first order MMRs close to the observed period ratios -- can most straightforwardly be achieved by the planet's sequential migration and pileup near $r_c$.
 Therefore, we let $r_{\mathrm{c}}$ coincide with the location of planet b.
-We vary $\tau_{\mathrm{a,\earth}}$ and $C_\mathrm{e}$, and run a set of Stage~I simulations; $A_\mathrm{e}$ is taken to be unity.
-In the simulations, we insert a new planet every ${\sim}10{\,\mathrm{kyr}}$ (the planet formation time-scale calculated by \cite{OrmelEtal2017}, \cite{SchoonenbergEtal2019} and \cite{LinEtal2021}).
-For simplicity, We initialize planet b near $r_{\mathrm{c}}$, and then other planets outside the 2:1 period ratio.
+We vary $\tau_{\mathrm{a,\earth}}$ and $C_e$, and run a set of Stage~I simulations; $A_e$ is taken to be unity.
+In the simulations, we insert a new planet every ${\sim}10{\,\mathrm{kyr}}$ (long enough for the inner planets to stabilize).
+For simplicity, We initialize planet b near $r_{\mathrm{c}}$, and then the other planets outside the 2:1 period ratio.

 One of our typical outcomes is shown in \fg{model1_sma}.
-We adopt $\tau_{\mathrm{a,\earth}}=5\times10^3\,\mathrm{yr}$, which is consistent with the prediction \citep{OgiharaKobayashi2013,OrmelEtal2017}, and $C_\mathrm{e}=0.1$.
+We adopt $\tau_{\mathrm{a,\earth}}=5\times10^3\,\mathrm{yr}$ and $C_e=0.1$.
 Planet c gets trapped by the 2:1 MMR with planet b.
 Similarly, planet d gets trapped by the 2:1 MMR with planet c.
-Planet e directly crosses the 2:1 MMR because planets d \& e are less massive and further from the star than planet b \& c and planet c \& d.
+Planet e directly crosses the 2:1 MMR because planets d \& e are less massive and further from the star than planet b, c, and d.
 Therefore, the Type-I migration can overcome the resonant repulsion and it gets trapped by the 3:2 MMR with planet d.
 At the same time, planet d crosses the 2:1 MMR because of the pushing from resonant interaction with planet e.
 Afterwards, the later planets are trapped by the 3:2 MMR with their former peers.
 The truncation radius acts to prevent planets migrating into the cavity.
 At the end of this simulation, the period ratios of every two adjacent planets are about 3:2, except planets b \& c, which is about 2:1.
 However, Objective~I requires planets b \& c to park in 3:2 and planets f \& g in 4:3.